Estela V. Welldon

-Estela V. Welldon, MD DSc (Hon) F.R.C.Psych Hon.
-Memb.
-A.Psa.A.
-BPC, is an honorary consultant psychiatrist in forensic psychotherapy at the Tavistock and Portman NHS Trust.
+Estela V. Welldon is an honorary consultant psychiatrist in forensic psychotherapy at the Tavistock and Portman NHS Trust.

 Biography

 Born in Mendoza, Argentina, she studied medicine at Universidad Nacional de Cuyo.
 She founded (and has been elected honorary president for life) of the International Association for Forensic Psychotherapy in 1991.

 She works privately as a psychoanalytical psychotherapist and organizational consultant.
 She is a member of the British Association of Psychotherapists, the British Psychoanalytic Council, the Institute of Group Analysis, the American Group Psychotherapy Association and the International Association of Group Psychotherapy.